-Sussex is an award-winning hop of the dwarf variety.
+DescriptionSussex is an award-winning hop of the dwarf variety.
 It was discovered by Peter Cyster in Northiam, East Sussex in 2005.
-Sussex is a classic bittering hop that is well rounded, it is an authentic English classic in every sense of the word, very similar to Fuggle and Progress hops, but with slightly more grassy notes, making it a very interesting hop indeed.
+Sussex is a classic bittering hop that is well rounded, with aromas of grass, mint, earth, herbal flavours and blackberry.

-However Sussex, perhaps his best-known hop was a chance find in a hedgerow.
-Peter found Sussex growing in a hedgerow and thought that it showed promise.
-He cultivated it, and he was right in his suspicions.
+However Sussex, perhaps his best-known hop, was a chance find in a hedgerow.
+Peter found Sussex growing in a local hedgerow and thought that it showed promise.
+He cultivated it and realised he was right in his suspicions.
 When oil analysis of Sussex was carried out, it was found that it wasn’t like any known variety.
 This means that there was likely open pollination in the wild.
 Since Peter found Sussex, it has been growing at Gate Court ever since, and yields are consistently good.

-If you like to use hops like Fuggle in your brewing, give Sussex a try.
-Sussex is unique, it is unlike any other hop variety currently known, but has some very relatable characteristics.
+If you like to use hops like Fuggles in your brewing, give Sussex a try.
+Sussex is unique, in that it is unlike any other hop variety currently known, but has some very relatable characteristics.
 This means that this aroma hop can produce some exceptional craft beer that we would all recognise, but it may also be able to make the next up and coming star of the craft beer world!